bardack134/Cheap-Flight-Finder/README.md

 - **Google Sheets:** Used as a database to store and retrieve data.
 - **Requests:** A Python module used for making HTTP requests to APIs.
 - **Sheety API:** This tool enables communication with Google Sheets, allowing us to read, write, and manage data in Google Sheets.
 It's a valuable tool for automating tasks and managing data.
 - **Twilio SMS API:** Used to send a notification to our cell phone when a flight discount is found.
-More information can be found at Twilio's official documentation.
+More information can be found at https://www.twilio.com/docs/sms.
 - **Tequila API:** Used to search for flight information such as prices, departure dates, departure airports, arrival cities and airports, and IATA airport codes.
-More information can be found at Tequila API's official website.
+More information can be found at https://tequila-api.kiwi.com.

 ## Screenshots
 ![google_sheet_img](https://github.com/bardack134/Cheap-Flight-Finder/assets/142977989/8a772eb2-e93d-4801-b5ee-9fbedccf08ae)